Ginger Matches NSAIDs in Reducing Premenstrual Pain

 In December of 2015, another research group – this one from Korea’s Hoseo University – also investigated the Ginger research for menses pain.
 They found seven studies that met their criteria.
 Once again, they concluded that Ginger relieves menses pain:

-“Collectively these Randomized Clinical Trials provide suggestive evidence for the effectiveness of 750–2000 milligrams ginger powder during the first 3–4 days of menstrual cycle for primary dysmenorrhea.”
+“Collectively these Randomized Clinical Trials provide suggestive evidence for the effectiveness of 750–2000 milligrams ginger powder during the first 3–4 days of the menstrual cycle for primary dysmenorrhea.”

 A look at some of the studies